A Cruelty Special to Our Species: Critical reception

 Publishers Weekly gave the book a starred review, stating "Yoon’s is a brave new voice that respects how the past informs the present."

 Critics observed Yoon's complex and multifaceted approach to the history of comfort women through poetry.
 The New York Times said "Yoon takes up the charge of amplifying the voices of an often-overlooked history."
 Michigan Quarterly Review said "The voices of this collection are insistent—they speak louder and louder, urging us to listen, believe, and mourn."
 Nashville Review wrote that Yoon's debut "is rich with moments of admirable reckoning and witness, offering a study of how historical narratives might follow a speaker into shaping her own fierce, sharp lineage."
 RHINO Poetry stated that the book both "holds fast to its tone of measured rage and sardonicism, and maintains a steady eye that demands accountability" but also "uplifts as it bears witness".

-The Washington Post named the book as one of the best collections to read in October of 2018, stating "Yoon’s work is compelling in part because it shows the importance of understanding history and its enduring impact."
+The Washington Post named the book as one of the best collections to read in October 2018, stating "Yoon’s work is compelling in part because it shows the importance of understanding history and its enduring impact."